telekom/testerra-hpqc-connector/README.md

 #### Annotated class mode

-To enable synchronization you should add the annotation `QCTestset` to your class containing the test methods.
-The given value should match the complete path of Quality Center or Application Lifecycle Management test set, for an example see code snipped
+To enable synchronization you must add the annotation `QCTestset` to your class containing the test methods.
+The given value must match the complete path of Quality Center or Application Lifecycle Management test set, for an example see code snipped
 below:

 ```java